sailja/self_study/JavaStudy/CDAC/CoreJava/day-wise_notes/day1.md

 1. Class loader sub system: JVM's class loader sub system performs 3 tasks
       * It loads .class file into memory.
       * It verifies byte code instructions.
-      * It allots memory required for the program.
+      * It allocates memory required for the program.

 2. Run time data area: This is the memory resource used by JVM and it is divided into 5 parts
       * Method area: Method area stores class code and method code. (metaspace in Java SE 8)